rondiamond/Reduxion-iOS/README.md

 ~

 ###Essential Architectural Overview
-for reference, here are a few
+A few resources essential to understanding the underlying design patterns:

 [***The Principles of Clean Architecture***](https://www.youtube.com/watch?v=o_TH-Y78tt4&t=10m45s) - Robert Martin
-Superb overview of clean architectural design principles [1 hour]
+Superb overview of clean architectural design principles [1 hour].
+Highly recommended.

 [***Unidirectional Data Flow: Shrinking Massive View Controllers***](https://realm.io/news/benji-encz-unidirectional-data-flow-swift/) - Benjamin Encz
 Video explaining the unidirectional data flow design pattern and its advantages in depth [31+ minutes]

 [***Redux for iOS***](http://blog.jtribe.com.au/redux-for-ios/) - Armin Kroll
 Good, concise overview (of one available library which has been modified for use in this project)

 ~